 On the radio

-For more than 10 years I've co-hosted an on-air book club on BBC Radio Suffolk with Lesley Dolphin.
-Listen to past book club discussions here.
+For more than 10 years I co-hosted an on-air book club on BBC Radio Suffolk with Lesley Dolphin.
+Listen to past discussions here.

 In addition, my print articles and author interviews often feature as podcasts.
-You can listen to a recent interview with former Archbishop of Canterbury, Rowan Williams for Premier Radio here.
+You can listen to an interview with former Archbishop of Canterbury, Rowan Williams for Premier Radio here.

 view archive on moreaboutbooks.com